0xmhha/solin/docs/ai-integration.md

 Complete guide to integrate Solin with ChatGPT, Claude, and Gemini AI assistants.

+> **Note**: REST API server features (ChatGPT Custom GPT, Gemini integration, cloud deployment) are planned for future releases.
+See [roadmap.md](roadmap.md) for details.
+Currently, only MCP integration with Claude Desktop is fully supported.

 ## Overview

 Solin can be integrated with major AI platforms in different ways: